 Use epoxy for a tight bond and make sure the bar is perpendicular to the wood piece.
 This is important for straight clean cuts.

 OPTIONAL: You can run 2 pins through the joint.
-Not only will be joint be stronger, but also aesthetically pleasing.
+Not only will be joint be more robust, but also aesthetically pleasing.

 Step 4: Attach the Pivot Pin